-The traditional forms of promotional aid, such as coffee mugs, stationery and calendars, can no longer be given to health professionals and nor can items for use in a clinic or treatment room, such as surgical gloves, tongue depressors and tissues and the like (supplementary information to Clause 18.1).
-Toys and puzzles for children to play with can no longer be provided either.
+The traditional forms of promotional aid, such as coffee mugs, stationery and calendars, cannot be given to health professionals and nor can items for use in a clinic or treatment room, such as surgical gloves, tongue depressors, tissues and the like (supplementary information to Clause 18.1).
+Toys and puzzles for children to play with cannot be provided either.